byteshelleu/web-scraping-samples/sample-e-commerce-scraping/README.md

 The script will:
 1. Initialize a Chrome WebDriver
 2. Navigate to the e-commerce website
-3. Identify categories
+3. Identify categories and subcategories
-4. Scrape product information from each category
+4. Navigate through each category
+5. Handle pagination to extract all products
-5. Process and validate the data
+6. Process and validate the data
+7. Calculate price statistics
-6. Save the results to a CSV file (default: `scraped_products.csv`)
+8. Save the results to a CSV file

 ## Configuration

 You can modify the following settings in `config.py`:
 - `BASE_URL` - URL of the e-commerce website
 - `HEADLESS_MODE` - Whether to run the browser in headless mode
-- `WAIT_TIMEOUT` - Maximum time to wait for elements
+- `WEBDRIVER_TIMEOUT` - Maximum time to wait for elements
-- `OUTPUT_FILE` - Name of the output CSV file
+- `DEFAULT_OUTPUT_FILE` - Name of the output CSV file

 ## Output Structure